Skip to content

 Testing your idempotency implementation

-To ensure your integration handles duplicates correctly:
+To make sure your integration handles duplicates correctly:

 1. Simulate duplicate webhooks: Manually trigger the same webhook multiple times